Skip to content

 Workaround⚓︎

-To make sure any override changes apply as expected, update the start time to a point in the future.
-In this example, it would be sufficient to update the window configuration to
+To ensure override changes apply as expected, update the start time to a point in the future.
+For this example, update the window configuration:

 Workaround: Start Set to Future Datetime